carlosmazzei/signalbridge-controller/README.md

 The idle hook is called repeatedly as long as the idle task is running.
 It is paramount that the idle hook function does not call any API functions that could cause it to block.
 Also, if the application makes use of the vTaskDelete() API function then the idle task hook must be allowed to periodically return (this is because the idle task is responsible for cleaning up the resources that were allocated by the RTOS kernel to the task that has been deleted).

 During the idle hook the application will get the free heap size.

+### Comands

+The interface has several commands to control outputs and read inputs.